 Based on the increase in soil radionuclide concentrations and a standard database of radiation effects to plants and animals, the software calculates a nominal exposure rate for the standard plants and animals.
-The exposure rate is then compared to the 'reference level' (which is set at a default level of 10 μ Gy/h).
-If the reference level is exceeded for a particular species, then a more detailed assessment (called Tier 2 or Tier 3 assessments) is conducted, in which more realistic exposure parameters are entered into the ERICA software, rather than the default parameters.
-If the reference level is exceeded following a Tier 3 assessment the radionuclide deposition data are used to develop a contour plot showing the operational contribution of radionuclides into the environment.

-The approximate contour at the project boundary is determined and used to calculate the change in soil radionuclide concentration which is used as input data to the ERICA software then flora and fauna distribution maps are used to determine if the species are actually present within the risk contour, and whether the species diversity or abundance is affected.
+The exposure rate is then compared to the 'reference level' (which is set at a default level of 10μ Gy/h).
+If the reference level is exceeded for a particular species, then a more detailed assessment (called tier 2 or tier 3 assessments) is conducted, in which more realistic exposure parameters are entered into the ERICA software, rather than the default parameters.
+If the reference level is exceeded following a tier 3 assessment, then the flora and fauna distribution maps are used to determine if the species are actually present within the risk contour, and whether the species diversity or abundance is affected.
 Such a situation is not anticipated at Olympic Dam.